-9. Repeat steps 1 through 8 until a sample passes the Adhesion Test.

-10. If you have made adjustments and still cannot get the clear to adhere, you may need to adjust the printing conditions of the underlying ink.
-For example, with UV-cured inks you may need to use a lower cure dose during ink curing.
+- 9. Repeat steps 1 through 8 until a sample passes the Adhesion Test. - 10.
+If you have made adjustments and still cannot get the clear to adhere, you may need to adjust the printing conditions of the underlying ink.
 Call 3M Technical Service for assistance before continuing.